 When I was starting to write this article I was thinking that I should tell you all the reasons why it’s important for cam models to have financial independence, then I thought it would be better to tell you why financial independence is important to me.
-Since this whole financial journey I am on is about changing my circumstance I just happen to have one of my many income streams that comes from working as a cam model.
+Since this whole financial journey I am on is about changing my circumstances I just happen to have an income stream that comes from working as a cam model.

 I had what some call a sick and tired moment.
 I was emotional, angry and confused.
 I wanted my finances to change but I also wanted it to change instantly.
-In this reality change doesn’t happen in the same moment you want it to change it’s a process so I had to figure out where do I start.
+In this reality, change doesn’t happen at the same moment you want it to change it’s a process so I had to figure out where do I start.

-I know I am not having children and I have no desire of being a home owner so right there that clears up a lot of things I do not have to plan for but I do have to make sure I am living some where, I am eating food, definitely need clean clothes, and my hair needs to be maintained and of course have some fun and enjoy life.
+I know I am not having children and I have no desire of being a homeowner (that might change on this journey) so right there that clears up a lot of things I do not have to plan for but I do have to make sure I am living somewhere, I am eating food, definitely need clean clothes, and my hair needs to be maintained and of course have some fun and enjoy life.

-In a previous article I wrote about the 7 stages of financial independence once I started to educate myself on personal finance and really got clear on what I want and not follow every advice out there.
-The self confidence started to develop.
+In a previous article, I wrote about the 7 stages of financial independence once I started to educate myself on personal finance and really got clear on what I want and not follow every advice out there.
+Self-confidence started to develop.

-I would like to be debt free by December 2019 no later than February 2020, but that really is all dependent on how much income I have coming in and how much time I can focus on just making money and sticking to a budget but we will both see how that turns out.
+I hope to be debt-free by December 2019 no later than February 2020, but that really is all dependent on how much income I have coming in and how much time I can focus on just making money and sticking to a budget but we will both see how that turns out.